20 Healthy Eating Habits To Make Part Of Your Life

 Healthy eating is something that we all aspire to, but it isn’t always easy to put it into practice!
 Whether it’s because we use being busy as an excuse for less healthy eating, or there’s a string of social or work occasions where there are unhealthy foods, it’s easy to let the best of intentions fall by the wayside.

 We know that quick fixes won’t last, so how can you maintain a healthy eating pattern in the long term?
 The answer is to develop sustainable healthy habits, so that healthy eating becomes a natural part of your life.
 When healthy behaviours become habits, your overall health and wellbeing can improve.

 20 Healthy eating habits to follow

-These 20 healthy eating tips from the SWEAT Trainers can help you to get back on track and make healthy food choices part of your daily life.
+These 20 healthy eating tips from Sweat trainers can help you to get back on track and make healthy food choices part of your daily life.

 1. Commit to making a small change for 30 days